cloud-cds/cds-stack/etl/README(CARDIAC).md

       `insert into cdm_feature(...) values(...)`

 1. Make sure your AWS configuration is correct.
  For now, ETL uses the cluster **cluster-dev-ml.jh**.
+Use
-Use `kubectl config get-contexts` to confirm.
-If not setting correctly, you can use `kubectl config use-context cluster-dev-ml.jh.opsdx.io` to change.
-Also, remember to specify your AWS CONFIG first.
-Look for CONFIG file on `/home/ubuntu/yanif/kubeconfig` on dev controller.
+  `kubectl config get-contexts`
+   to confirm.
+If not setting correctly, use
+  `kubectl config use-context cluster-dev-ml.jh.opsdx.io`
+  to change.
+Also, remember to specify the kubectl config file first.
+Look for the kubectl config file on `/home/ubuntu/yanif/kubeconfig` on dev controller.

 2. Turn on Auto Scaling Groups on AWS.
   Go to Auto Scaling Groups pages on AWS.
 For now, ETL uses **c2dw-etl.cluster-dev-ml.jh.opsdx.io** to do the ETL process.
 Edit this node group and change the minimum number to 1.